-- work health and safety and injury management performance is aligned with agency business objectives and outcomes
+- work health and safety performance is aligned with agency business objectives and outcomes

-- safety and injury management systems are effective and have a focus on continuous improvement
+- safety management systems are effective and have a focus on continuous improvement

 The AVS takes a risk-based approach which is less resource intensive, and has a significantly reduced focus on compliance which allows the public sector to cut red tape while continuing to improve performance.
 The AVS also has greatly reduced documentation requirements, reducing the administrative burden on agencies.

 How does the AVS work?